DanySK/Course-DTM-SE-3/content/dvcs-basics/_index.md

     * `git commit -m 'my very clear and explanatory message'`
 * The *date* is recorded automatically
 * The *commit identifier* (a cryptographic hash) is generated automatically

 ---

+## Default branch

+At the first commit, there is no branch and no `HEAD`.

+Depending on the version of Git, the following behavior may happen upon the first commit:
+* Git creates a *new branch* named `master`
+  * *legacy behavior*
+  * the name is inherited from the default branch name in *Bitkeeper*
+* Git creates a *new branch* named `master`, but warns that it is a deprecated behavior
+  * although coming from the Latin "*magister*" (teacher) and not from the "master/slave" model of asymmetric communication control, many recently prefer `main` as seen as more inclusive
+* Git refuses to commit until a default branch name is specified
+  * *modern behavior*
+  * Requires configuration: `git config --global init.defaultbranch default-branch-name`

+---